TimMcR/Math-415-Final-Project/README.md

 The initial velocity of the string is g(x) = 0.
 Use finite differences to simulate the motion of the string with a step size in the x direction of h = 0.1 and a time step of k = 0.1.
 Create a movie of your results from t = 0 to t = 13.
 Plot your solution at t = 13.

+How to Run:

+Open FinalProjectNo2.m in MatLab and run.
+The code will generate the following three figures:

+1) A movie of the displacement of the string from t=0 to t=13
+2) A 3D graph of the displacement of the string over time
+3) A graph of the displacement of the string at t=13